 In a country where you can see operas that feature traditional Czech marionettes, these puppets make a good gift.
-You may know someone who would fancy one of these eerie, but unarguably artistic, creations.
+You may know someone who would fancy one of these eerie but unarguably artistic creations.
 Obchod pod Lampou (U Lužického Semináře 5) has the best around, in all shapes, sizes and splendour. read more

 Beads and Jewellery Imitations from Jablonec

-Beads have been made in the Jablonec area since the 16th century, and sold under the Jablonex brand to more than 80 countries in five continents for the past 50 years. website
+Beads have been made in the Jablonec area since the 16th century and sold under the Jablonex brand to more than 80 countries in five continents for the past 50 years. website

 Alfons Mucha Paintings

 There is no doubt that of all modern Czech visual artists, Alfons Mucha (1860-1939) enjoyed and continues to enjoy the most international recognition, influence, and popularity.
 In December 1894, Mucha volunteered to produce a poster advertising a play with Sarah Bernhardt, the most famous actress in Paris.
-On January 1, 1895, the advertisement for Gismonda appeared on the streets of Paris, and became an overnight sensation.
-You can find popular Art Nouveau Alfons Mucha reproductions at the website.
+On January 1, 1895, the advertisement for Gismonda appeared on the streets of Paris and became an overnight sensation.
+You can find popular Art Nouveau Alfons Mucha reproductions on the website.

 Books from Famous Czech Authors

 You never go wrong by buying some books about Prague, whether about its history, cuisine, or sights.
 As for Czech prose, you can choose from Czech writers known far beyond Czech borders, like Franz Kafka, Milan Kundera or Jaroslav Hasek and his popular Svejk. read more